Jungle (X Ambassadors and Jamie N Commons song): Usage in media

 "Jungle" was used in a five-minute promotional video titled "The Game Before the Game" by Beats Electronics, released in June 2014 for the FIFA World Cup and intended to promote Beats by Dre's redesigned Solo2 headphones.
 Directed by Nabil Elderkin, the advertisement features, among others, Neymar, Cesc Fàbregas, Luis Suárez, Nicki Minaj, Lil Wayne, LeBron James and Serena Williams.
 Speaking about the selection of "Jungle" for the campaign, Beats by Dre's chief marketing officer Omar Johnson told Billboard magazine, "We had a really huge track from a really huge artist.
 The moment we heard this song, we literally said 'nope, that's the right song.'"
 Billboard placed the track at number three in its list of the Top 10 Songs From World Cup Spots.

 The song was featured in a trailer for the second season of Netflix web television series Orange Is the New Black.
 It was also used in trailers for the films Horrible Bosses 2 (2014) and Project Almanac (2015) and the video game Battlefield Hardline (2015).
 It appeared in the crime thriller television series The Blacklist.

 In April 2015, a promotional video featuring the cast of Pitch Perfect 2 and basketball player Kyle Lowry was released for the 2015 NBA Playoffs.
 The video featured an a cappella cover version of the track, with Anna Kendrick performing as lead vocalist.
 "Jungle" also appeared in a television commercial for the video game Deus Ex: Mankind Divided (2016).
 A remix version of the song by Steve Aoki was used in a launch trailer for the video game Injustice 2 (2017).
 The song was included on the soundtrack of the basketball simulation video game NBA 2K18 (2017).

 The song was used in the latest spot of Ahora Noticias, a chilean news network on Channel Mega.
-A cover of the song by BTS was used in a January 2021 advertisement of Coca-Cola in Indonesia.
+The song was also used in the E3 2018 reveal trailer and part of the official soundtrack of the association football game Pro Evolution Soccer 2019 (2018).A cover of the song by BTS was used in a January 2021 advertisement of Coca-Cola in Indonesia.